Silentmussle913/zeqa-terminal/README.md

    Description: Opens a new tab with the download link for the specified Bedrock server version.
    Operating System: "win" for Windows, "linux" for Linux.
    Preview: Leave empty for normal download or type "preview" for preview version.
-   Example: node getServerSoftware.mjs 1.18.12.01 win preview
+   Example: node getServerSoftware.mjs 1.18.12.01 win

 4. Check Player Status from Zeqa Network:
    Command: node players <region><lobby>